Create an Object Storage key

 • Use bucket policies to change the access for this key.

 • The bucket_access array.
 This optional array lets you set up limited keys.
-Include individual objects naming a regionId, the target bucket_name, and the permissions for the Object Storage key.
+Include individual objects naming a regionId where the bucket exists, the target bucket_name to access, and the permissions for the Object Storage key.
 Use the resulting key to manage content in the bucket_name, based on the permission level set.
 You can also use the key to create new buckets in the named region.
-However, the key doesn't have access to manage content in the newly created bucket.
+The key doesn't have access to manage content in a newly created bucket.
 You can grant it this access using bucket policies.

 • Combine the two to apply varying levels of access in the key.
 For example, set regions to us-west to give the key bucket list and create access in that region.
 Then, set up the bucket_access array to give access to a specific bucket_name in the us-east region.
 The key has access to manage content in that bucket_name and list and create buckets in the us-east region, too.
 If you include the same region in both, the settings applied in the bucket_access array take precedence.
 For example, assume you include us-east in the regions array, expecting to only give bucket list and creation access to that region.
 If you also set us-east as a region in the bucket_access array, the Object Storage key gives access to manage content in the specified bucket_name, and lets you list and create buckets in that region.

-For backward compatibility, include the cluster parameter to create an Object Storage key.
-Use the clusterId equivalent (us-west-1) instead of the regionId (us-west).
+For backward compatibility, you can still target specific clusters where you want to create and manage Object Storage buckets.
+In this case, you include the cluster parameter and populate it with clusterId equivalents (us-west-1) instead of the regionId (us-west).
+Run the List clusters operation and store the id for the desired cluster.
 Leave the regions array out.
-If including the bucket_access array to limit access, omit region from each object.
+If you include the bucket_access array to limit access, omit region from each object.
 Use the resulting key in clusters in all supported regions.

 📘